Royal Coronations and Oxford Mayors

 *** See online the Diary of William Thorp, Bailiff of the City of Oxford, relating to the Coronation of George III and Queen Charlotte, Sept.
 22nd 1761

-Some Mayors, such as Edward Hitchings (1811/12), were knighted simply because there was a royal visit to Oxford during their term of office.
+Some other Mayors such as William Walker (1684/5), John Treacher II (1784/5) and Edward Hitchings (1811/12) were knighted simply because there was a royal visit to Oxford during their term of office.

 Name of |